gintsmurans/staticphp/README.md

 Download [Twig](https://github.com/twigphp/Twig/archive/v1.16.2.tar.gz).
 Extract archive, rename the directory to twig and put it in _./somedir/vendor/twig_ so that _Autoloader.php_ file is under _./somedir/vendor/twig/twig/lib/Twig/_.
 For installing Twig C php extension, please refer to this [guide](http://twig.sensiolabs.org/doc/installation.html#installing-the-c-extension).

-### Gettings started
+### Getting started

 Most quickest way to run your project is to use php's in-built server.
 To do that, cd into the _./somedir/application/public_ and run `php -S 0.0.0.0:8081`.
 Now open your **server_ip:8081** (or **127.0.0.1:8081**) and staticphp first page should show up.
-By default, running staticphp with php's cli server, turns debugging on, but you can configure that in _./somedir/applications/config/config.php_ by settings $config['environment'] or $config['debug'] variable.
+By default, running staticphp with php's cli server, turns debugging on, but you can configure that in _./somedir/applications/config/config.php_ by setting $config['environment'] or $config['debug'] variable.

-_* Take a look at home controller in ./somedir/applications/controllers/home.php and views in ./somedir/applications/views/ for their basic usage._
+_* Take a look at home controller in ./somedir/applications/controllers/home.php and views in ./somedir/applications/views/ for basic framework usage._

 ### Components

-Installing via composer automatically downloads jquery and bootstrap components.
+Installing via composer, automatically downloads jquery and bootstrap components.
 By default those are installed in _./somedir/application/public/assets/vendor/_.
 Base views shipped with staticphp are built using these components, so you can quickly get started with your project.

 ### Api